-The financial crisis of 2008-09 did deep and lasting harm to a huge number of American lives.
-Millions of people lost jobs or homes; many more millions were injured by sharp declines in property values, retirement savings, income, household wealth, and over-all prosperity.
+The financial crisis of 2008-09 caused deep and lasting harm.
+Millions of Americans lost jobs or homes; many more millions suffered sharp declines in property values, retirement savings, income, household wealth, and over-all prosperity.
 Not since the Great Depression has the United States or the world experienced such a dramatic erosion of wealth.

-The crisis triggered the nation's longest recession since World War Two, from which the economy is recovering at a painfully slow pace - a pattern in line with the experience of past financial meltdowns both here and around the world.
-Even today, unemployment remains over 8 percent, up from a pre-crisis rate of 5 percent, representing a net increase of more than five million people.
-Meanwhile, the average duration of unemployment has more than doubled, from 16.4 weeks at the end of 2007 to 38 weeks today, according to the Federal Reserve.
+The crisis triggered the nation's longest recession since World War Two, from which the economy is recovering at a painfully slow pace - a pattern in line with past financial meltdowns both here and around the world.
+Even today, unemployment remains close to 8 percent, up from a pre-crisis rate of 5 percent, representing a net increase of more than five million people.
+Meanwhile, the average duration of unemployment has more than doubled, from 16.4 weeks at the end of 2007 to 38 weeks, according to the Bureau of Labor Statistics.